dmitrybaltin/FunctionalBT/README.md

 2. **Dynamic Arrays:**
    - Functions like `Sequencer` and `Selector` used `params`, leading to heap-allocated arrays for each call.

 Memory allocation during each game loop cycle, especially for large scenes with many NPCs, caused performance bottlenecks.
+By the way, Fluid Behavior Tree library have the same memory allocation problems.

 ### Solutions